Business Tax Receipts

-A Business Tax Receipt is issued by the Tax Collector for the privilege of operating a business.
-Anyone providing merchandise or services to the public, even though a one-person company or home based occupation, must obtain a county business tax receipt to operate.
-In some cases, if a business performs several functions, it may be necessary to acquire more than one Business Tax Receipt.
+A Business Tax Receipt is issued by the Tax Collector to businesses operating in Okaloosa County.
+Anyone providing merchandise or services to the public, even though a one-person company or home-based occupation, must obtain a county business tax receipt to operate.

-It is the responsibility of the business owner to report to the Tax Collector’s Office a change of address, name change or ownership transfer or any change affecting the price of the Business Tax Receipt, i.e. number of employees, seating capacity for restaurants, number of rooms for hotels, apartments, etc.
+It is the responsibility of the business owner to report to the Tax Collector’s Office a change of address, name change or ownership transfer, or any other change affecting the Business Tax Receipt.

-Before an Okaloosa County Business Tax Receipt can be obtained, a business must meet all conditions required by city, county, state or federal agency regulations which apply to that business or occupation.
+Before an Okaloosa County Business Tax Receipt can be obtained, a business must meet all conditions required by the city, county, state, or federal agency regulations which apply to that business or occupation.
 Many businesses will be subject to zoning codes.